run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-troubleshooting.md

 * Go to __Projects__ and create a new Project.
 Find the new Project using the CLI command: `runai list projects`

-### 2. Verify that the Run:AI services are running
+### 2. Verify that the Run:ai services are running

 Run: